 A video of the parade departing Kungstradgården was recorded independently and published publicly on YouTube by Patrik Holmen

-At 13.00 the parade will depart.
-We will walk to Gamla stan (Kornhamnstorg).
-St Patrick leads the always impressive Stockholm Pipe Band, majestic wolfhounds, a giant snake (to symbolise the ones St Patrick banished from Ireland, according to legend), a rainbow leading to a pot of gold (associated with the mythical Irish creatures, leprechauns), and hundreds of happy people!
-Groups such as Spuds and Sill drama group and the Stockholm Gaels Gaelic football club participate under their banners.
-Other groups, such as Paddies with Prams, Proud Paddies, Paddies the Builders etc are also all welcome!
-Gather family and friends and join in.
-Your imagination is the limit!
+At 13.00 the parade departed.
+We walked to Gamla stan (Kornhamnstorg).
+St Patrick led the always impressive Stockholm Pipe Band, majestic wolfhounds, a giant snake (to symbolise the ones St Patrick banished from Ireland, according to legend), a rainbow leading to a pot of gold (associated with the mythical Irish creatures, leprechauns), and thousands of happy people!
+Groups such as Spuds and Sill drama group and the Stockholm Gaels Gaelic football club participated under their banners.

-On arrival at Kornhamnstorg in Gamla stan there will be a celebration of Irish music and dance between 13.30 and 14.15 approximately.
+On arrival at Kornhamnstorg in Gamla stan there was a celebration of Irish music and dance featuring

 Fada – Kieran “Loughy” O’Loughlin (https://www.loughy.com/bio) and Brian Friel.

 The Stockholm Set Dancers – led by Eoin Sheedy

 Winner of a Best Dressed Individual award.
 Photo credit: Katriina Mäkinen

 The parade is organised annually by volunteers from the Swedish Irish Society with support from the Irish Embassy in Sweden and with generous sponsorship from businesses in the community.